 Notarized documents that are going to a foreign country often require an apostille or authentication certificate.
 This provides additional security and validation of the notary stamp.

-In Colorado, the notary will notarize the document in the normal manner.
+To get an apostille in Colorado, the notary will notarize the document in the normal manner.
 Then, if the customer requires an apostille or authentication, the document must be mailed or delivered to the Colorado Secretary of State (SOS).
 A paid courier service could also be used if you need same day service.

 Request Form to SOS